transloadit/uppy.io/docs/companion.md

 #### `streamingUpload` `COMPANION_STREAMING_UPLOAD`

 A boolean flag to tell Companion whether to enable streaming uploads.
 If enabled, it will lead to _faster uploads_ because companion will start uploading at the same time as downloading using `stream.pipe`.
 If `false`, files will be fully downloaded first, then uploaded.
-Defaults to `false`, but we recommended enabling it, especially if you're expecting to upload large files.
+Defaults to `false`, but we recommended enabling it, especially if you’re expecting to upload large files.
 In future versions the default might change to `true`.

 #### `maxFileSize` `COMPANION_MAX_FILE_SIZE`

 If this value is set, companion will limit the maximum file size to process.
 If unset, it will process files without any size limit (this is the default).

 #### `periodicPingUrls` `COMPANION_PERIODIC_PING_URLS`